"Their spirits are here now"

 Across the Gulf of Carpentaria, in northeast Arnhem land, our Gove mine is closer to the end of its life than its beginning.
 Here we are working with local people and communities on life after mining finishes.

-Phillipa Dhagapan and Sam Bidingal are both trainees at the mine, part of our Australia-wide commitment to support trainee and apprenticeship opportunities for Aboriginal and Torres Strait Islander people.
+Phillipa Dhagapan and Sam Bidingal are both began as trainees and now are full time operators at the mine, part of our Australia-wide commitment to support trainee and apprenticeship opportunities for Aboriginal and Torres Strait Islander people.
 The two Yolgnu people are both pursuing a career operating machinery they had sought since they were kids.

 Phillipa’s interest was sparked by her father, who operated atrucks, and Sam’s by a childhood fascination with big machinery.